lroolle/codingpython/README.md

-# I said Python, It's not Python, Absolutely It is Python
+# Someone said Python, It's not Python, Absolutely It is Python

 For keeping codes written in Python